ColCh/bookmarks-to-linkding/README.md

 **Firefox**

-Click `Backup` in the Bookmarks manager
+Backup bookmarks from the Bookmarks manager.
+If unsure, see [this](https://support.mozilla.org/en-US/kb/restore-bookmarks-from-backup-or-move-them#w_manual-backup)

 **Chrome**